Atsinanana

 Atsinanana is a coastal region in eastern Madagascar.
-It borders Analanjirofo region in the north, Alaotra-Mangoro in the west, Vakinankaratra and Amoron'i Mania in the southwest, and Vatovavy and Fitovinany in south.
+It borders Analanjirofo region in the north, Alaotra-Mangoro in the west, Vakinankaratra and Amoron'i Mania in the southwest, and Vatovavy in the south.
 The region contains over 285km of coastline, which includes many beaches and cultural heritage sites.

 Atsinanana is known for its fish breeding and fishing near its ports, ore claims and mining activity, as well as its agriculture.

 The capital of the region is Toamasina, and the population was 1,484,403 in 2018.
 The area of Atsinanana is 21934 km2, almost exactly the same as its neighbor, Analanjirofo.

 The current governor of Atsinanana is Richard Théodore Rafidison.

 Administrative divisions

 Atsinanana Region is divided into seven districts, which are sub-divided into 82 communes.